chalk-ai/docs/query-overview.md

 ### Scheduled and Triggered Resolver Run

 Specific resolvers can also be [scheduled](/docs/resolver-cron) or [triggered](/docs/runs) (for instance as part of engineering pipelines like airflow).
-Functionally, triggers and schedules can be thought of as queries, which execute on large portions of your data.
+Functionally, triggers and schedules can be thought of as queries which execute on large portions of your data.
+Both scheduled and triggered runs pull inputs from the offline store or external data sources and compute new feature values.

+Like for online and offline queries, these computed features are written to the offline store and also, if requested, to the online one.